Introduction

 What Is the Value of Real-World Data and Real-World Evidence?

-By using sources of patient health data such as those listed above, researchers can evaluate therapies in a larger population, in real-world conditions, and at a lower cost than with typical clinical trials.
+By using sources of patient health data, researchers can evaluate therapies in a larger population, in real-world conditions, and at a lower cost than with typical clinical trials.

-RWD has the potential to provide information about a more diverse population than the typical populations that participate in clinical trials.
+RWD has the potential to provide information about a more diverse population than the typical clinical trial participants.
 Therefore, researchers can get valuable efficacy and safety information on a more representative population than they can from a randomized clinical trial.

 RWE provides a more comprehensive view of how a therapy will work in a real-world setting.
 Researchers can evaluate the therapy while factoring in other variables such as comorbidities, demographic groups, and age groups, among other parameters.
 Most importantly, RWE helps researchers develop a better understanding of the long-term use of the therapy beyond the clinical trial period.